 The main benefit offered by a VPN is anonymity and protection of your data against cyber threats.
 Its ability to tunnel your data using different protocols and encrypt it using encryption algorithms, it provides better security as compared to Smart DNS.
 Likewise, a VPN protects your identity by changing your IP address.

 Whilethis is good from security perspective, a VPN can compromise your internet speeds.
 This is primarily due to the process of encryption and tunneling.
 Similarly, another drawback of using a VPN is that you cannot configure the service directly on streaming boxes (such as Roku and Apple TV) as compared to Smart DNS.
 You will need a flash router to setup a VPN and then stream on streaming boxes.
+Infact you can secure your self by using an Apple TV VPN.

 Smart DNS vs VPN: Which is better for Netflix?